st3w/neo/README.md

 **A:** Use the -m/--message option.
 Don't forget to use double quotes!

+###
+**Q:** neo just shows simple ASCII characters.
+How can I make it show Unicode characters?

+**A:** neo detects if your locale supports Unicode.
+Typically, your $LANG environment variable should have "UTF" somewhere if it does (e.g. "en_US.UTF-8").
+You can use commands such as localectl to change these settings.
+You can force **neo** to attempt to use Unicode by setting a custom charset (e.g. --charset=extended), but this still may not work due to other OS and terminal settings.

 ## Bugs

 File a GitHub issue.
 Crashes and build failures will be prioritized.
 Minor bugs, documentation errors, etc should hopefully get triaged and fixed... eventually.